 - wood smoke.

-Do you have an asthma action plan?
+Do you have an asthma management plan?

 Few things are as frightening as not being able to breathe.
 Just ask any of the more than 22 million Americans who have asthma.
 Even when treated, people with asthma are prone to attacks and complications.